Apollo013/CSharp_edX_DEV204X/README.md

 https://courses.edx.org/courses/course-v1:Microsoft+DEV204x+1T2016/info

-Built using VS2015 & Windows10
+Developed using VS2015 & Windows10

-Coursework includes...
+##Course Content

 * Use of basic programming data types in C#
 * Use of decision statements and repetition